Jleung1996/Covid19-DV/README.md

    * The time series histogram is from 1/20/2020 to 2/28/2022 and paritioned by weeks.
 It displays the running total mortality amount.
 Hovering over the bar will show you the respective running total.
        ![Alt Text](https://github.com/Jleung1996/Covid19-Data-Visulization-SQL-Tableau/blob/main/MISC/Mortality.gif)
-  5. Inflection Over Time
+  5. Infection Over Time

   * The time series histogram is from 1/20/2020 to 2/28/2022 and paritioned by weeks.
-It displays the running total inflection amount.
+It displays the running total infection amount.
 Hovering over the bar will show you the respective running total.
        ![Alt Text](https://github.com/Jleung1996/Covid19-Data-Visulization-SQL-Tableau/blob/main/MISC/Inflection.gif)